• Skip to primary navigation

 • Lasagna – layer the cooked mince with lasagna pasta sheets and béchamel, sprinkle with cheese and bake at 180˚C / 356˚F for 40-50 minutes until cooked through.

-Storage
+Storage / Leftovers

-• How to reheat the minced beef: Place in a saucepan over a medium high heat and gently heat, stirring occasionally, until heated through.
+• How to reheat leftovers minced beef: Place in a saucepan over a medium high heat and gently heat, stirring occasionally, until heated through.
 If the beef is looking a little dry, add a splash of boiling water from the kettle.

 • Freezer: Cool completely before portioning out and placing in bags or containers.
 Freeze for up to 3 months.
 Defrost in the fridge overnight.